Warning: *privacy not included with this product

-And we weren't alone in our concerns.
+We aren’t alone in our concerns about the Halo Band.
 Others raised them as well.
 One journalist even asked Amazon if they would consider an independent privacy audit of the Halo Band.
 They did not take him up on the offer.
 Shoot, this fitness tracker even scared some members of the US Congress enough to address it.
-And so this year, because we haven't seen much change, we’ve stuck to our decision to keep the *Privacy Not Included warning label on this product.

 Tips to protect yourself

 - Remember that Amazon privacy preferences are device specific, so you need to set your privacy preferences on all your Amazon devices individually.
 What, you had nothing better to do this weekend, right?

 - Set up Anonymous Mode when using the app to protect your data

 - When starting a sign-up, do not agree to tracking of your data.

 - Do not sign up with third-party accounts.
 Better just log in with email and strong password.

 - Chose a strong password!
 You may use a password control tool like 1Password, KeePass etc

 - Use your device privacy controls to limit access to your personal information via app (do not give access to your camera, microphone, images, location unless neccessary)